Inside Amna Suraka, Saddam Hussein’s House of Horrors

 Cage Prison Cell 1:

-This cell is where detainees were kept, having already been tortured, before being sent to the revolutionary court to face a sentence of execution.
-Of course, the cells were packed.
+They used this cell as the holding area for the detainees, who had already been tortured and before being sent to the revolutionary court to face execution.
 Conditions were inhumane to the extreme.

 Torture Room 1:

-This is where detainees were tortured, with the accused were beaten at the will of the security officers using electrical cables or hit on the soles of their feet:
+This is where detainees were tortured at the will of the security officers.
+The techniques used included the use of electrical cables to hit the prisoner, especially on the soles of their feet.

 Torture Room 2: